nullset2/example-oh-my-zsh-config/README.md

 ![My Current Config](http://imgur.com/HCQvGfxl.png)

-Make sure that you have powerlevel9k and the base16 atelier forest dark colorscheme installed first!
+Make sure that you have powerlevel9k, a powerline patched font installed and assigned to your terminal, and the base16 atelier forest dark colorscheme installed first!

+(link to download prepatched font: https://github.com/gabrielelana/awesome-terminal-fonts/tree/patching-strategy/patched)